jw409/ZMCPTools/README.md

 ### 💾 Foundation Session Optimization
 ```
-"Create a multi-agent team with foundation session 'auth-refactor-2024' to refactor authentication across frontend and backend with 90% cost savings"
+"Create a multi-agent team with foundation session 'auth-refactor-2024' to refactor authentication across frontend and backend"
 ```

 ### 🔄 Development Workflow